ankit9214/simple-springboot-gRPC/README.md

 ### Configuration

 Configure the application properties (if necessary) by editing the src/main/resources/application.properties file.
 You can adjust port settings or other configurations as needed.

-This should guide users on how to access your gRPC Spring Boot API using grpcurl.
-Let me know if there’s anything more you’d like to include!